 The motto of WCDS is Virtus et Sapientia (virtue and wisdom).
 We believe that a school should be a place for serious scholarly inquiry, dedicated to the pursuit of truth leading to personal and academic excellence.
 We pride ourselves on offering an education designed to produce students who possess strong critical thinking and analytical skills; who write well and are well versed in public speaking; who are computer literate and motivated by a high sense of ethical responsibility.
 WCDS also takes seriously the dictum mens sana in corpore sano (a sound mind in a sound body) and believes that physical fitness is integral to a student’s intellectual life as are visual and performing arts.

 Older students mentor younger students with Language Ambassador, Reading Buddy, and Bus Buddy programs

 Consistently WCDS students earn perfect scores on National Latin and Foreign Language exams

-International students are integrated fully into all school programs both academic, extra-curricular, and athletic.
-They are members of student government and earn awards and scholarships alongside their American peers.
+International students are integrated fully into all school programs—academic, extracurricular, and athletic.
+They are members of the student government and earn awards and scholarships alongside their American peers.

 Above and Beyond the Others